 Note: If you want to see our awesome infographic, scroll down to the bottom of this post 📈👌🏼😎

 Facebook advertising and Google AdWords are the two most popular modes of promotion or advertising.
+Whether you’re promoting eBay auction listings as a partner affiliate or running an e-commerce business — Facebook and Google come out on top in terms of platform popularity for ads.
 No company trying to promote itself can do so without a cogent digital marketing strategy.
 And Facebook ads and Google AdWords are very important pillars of any digital marketing strategy.
 Let us look at them in a little more detail.

 Table of Contents